-MEAN HIGH WATER
+MEAN HIGH WATERFlooding in Charleston

 Mean High Water (MHW) is a project documenting the impacts of sea level rise & flooding in and beyond the South Carolina Lowcountry.
 The title is in reference to the MHW tidal datum defined and maintained by the NOAA Center for Operational Oceanographic Products and Service.

 The tides of Charleston Harbor and the Atlantic Ocean are increasingly encroaching into the natural and built environment of Charleston and the Lowcountry.
 The rate of increase in the number of coastal flood events is alarming.
-Approximately 45% of all coastal floods observed in Charleston Harbor from 1953 through 2020 have occurred since 2010.
+Approximately 53.3% of all coastal floods observed in Charleston Harbor from 1921 through 2022 have occurred since 2010.
 An average of 18.8 coastal floods occurred per year in the 1990s.
 In the 2010s, the annual average was 42.4 coastal floods2, an increase of over 200%.

 Jared Bramblett